Lectures:

 About

-The goal of the course is to introduce basic elements of computer organization and processor design so that students (as future professionals) do not treat computer as a black box that, in some magic way, executes programs.
-To this end, the course focuses on two key components of a computer – the processor and the memory subsystem.
-Specifically, the course covers the functional blocks and components that make up the processor and the memory hierarchy, their behavior and interaction, and their influence on the performance of a modern computer.
-Understanding these principles is a prerequisite for attaining a sufficient level of mechanical sympathy which helps in creating efficient programs even when using modern high-level programming languages.
+To this end, the course focuses on two critical components of a computer: the processor and the memory subsystem.
+Specifically, the course covers the functional blocks and components that make up the processor and the memory hierarchy, their behavior and interaction, and their impact on performance of a modern computer.
+To demonstrate how to put things together, we will build a model of a simple, yet functional, RISC-V processor out of simple logic gates.

 Topics covered